|Feature Article - August 2002|

 First of all, the 13-letter sequence wasn’t produced randomly.
 Richard Hardison DESIGNED the program to produce that 13-letter sequence, and no other.
 He just intentionally wrote the program to be very inefficient by using a random letter generator.
 If Richard Hardison had randomly set bits in memory, and it produced an executable program that printed out “To be, or not to be?”, it would have shown that, at least on one occasion, random processes can produce a functional program.
 Of course, it still isn’t analogous because someone had to design the computer, and the printer, and the cable that connects them.

 An E in the fourth position of the string has no intrinsic “survival benefit” unless the rest of the string is pretty close to the target.
 In the same way, an optic nerve has no intrinsic survival benefit unless it is connected to a functioning eyeball and a brain that is programmed to do image processing.
-So, natural selection isn’t going to favor any part of an incomplete eye in the absence of the rest of the rest of the eye.
+So, natural selection isn’t going to favor any part of an incomplete eye in the absence of the rest of the eye.

 The reason why the computer simulation saved an E in the fourth position is because the program designer had the phrase, “To be, or not to be?” in mind when he wrote the program.
 The premise behind the theory of evolution prohibits a designer who has a goal in mind, causing natural selection to favor an optic nerve that isn’t connected on either end.